Laser Helmets vs. Laser Combs (for Hair Growth)

 If you are here, you probably know that Low-Level Laser hair growth devices are highly effective in regrowing hair and treating male and female hair loss – without any side effects.

-(We’ve covered the science in this post)
+(We’ve covered the science in our red light therapy for hair growth post)

 But: